crate-ci/azure-pipelines/README.md

  - Click "Save & queue" towards the top.
    And then click it again...
  - Click "Save and run" bottom right

+*Hopefully* Azure was now happy with your efforts.
+If you get a big red box at the top of the "Run pipeline" box with an error, try to see if you can figure out which part of the magic incantation you missed.
+If it all looks right to you, file an issue!